Home Treatment and Professional Treatment Options for Sweaty Feet and Foot Odor

 At the bottom of this page you can find suggestions for home treatment of sweaty feet.
 These home treatments work well for mild cases, but are usually not effective for moderate and severe hyperhirosis (sweating) of the feet.
 Patients with more severe sweating should make an appointment to see us in our Seattle clinic to review the treatment options.
 Those options include:

-1. Prescription strength antiperspirants: There are several prescription antiperspirants that are much stronger than the ones you would use for your underarms.
-These antiperspirants are especially formualated for the feet.
+2. Prescription Strength Antiperspirants: There are several prescription antiperspirants that are much stronger than the OTC antiperspirants.
+These have over 20% aluminum chloride as the active ingredient.
+If the Dry Feet Antiperspirant above does not provide relief in three weeks, see us for an evaluation and possibly a prescription.
+These antiperspirants are especially formulated for the feet.
 These are often our first line treatment for moderate to severe plantar hyperhidrosis.

 How it works exactly is not completely understood, it is thought that minerals in the water and the electric current itself act to thicken the outer layer of your skin resulting in the sweat being blocked.